rossprogram/rossprogram.github.io/counselors/index.md

 ## Compensation

 In exchange for six weeks of work, Ross/USA provides each counselor with room and board and a stipend of $3500\.
+No travel expenses are provided.

-Counselors at Ross/Asia work for fie weeks.
-They earn a smaller salary, but are reimbursed for their travel expenses.
-Details are not yet available.
+Counselors at Ross/Asia work for five weeks with a smaller salary, but are reimbursed for travel expenses.
+Further details are not yet available.